Stella Maris English School: Background and campus

-Primary Section
+Pre-Primary and Primary Section

-The primary section includes classes from L.K.G. to class four.
+The pre-primary section and primary section includes classes from L.K.G. to class four.
 The headmistress of the section is Sr. Ida who is also the vice-principal of the school.
 The teaching staff of primary section includes eighteen teachers and 1080 students.
 The staff is different from the staff in the secondary section, in exception of the teachers of L.K.G. and U.K.G. who teaches subjects like Drawing, Craft and Needle-Work to the senior students in afternoon.
 The primary section has its own play ground for children during break timings or P.T. times.

 Secondary Section

 The secondary section includes classes from class five to class ten.
 The headmistress of the section is Sr. Jolly who is also the principal of the school.
 The teaching staff includes twenty-three teachers and around 900 students.
 The section includes two playgrounds which makes a total of three grounds for the school.
 In the two grounds one is a football ground and the other is a basketball court.